sundusmahamudali-prog/ICT-Data-Security-Policy-Framework/README.md

 ---
 ## 📄 Full Document
-The full policy document is available in this repository as `Data_Security_Policy_Sundus.pdf`.
+The full policy document is available in this repository as `SundusAli _ICT_A2 _template.pdf`.